Akascape/Datamosher-Pro/Demos.md

 # This is the gallery page for Datamosher-Pro
-If you want your datamosh video to be listed here then tag datamosherpro on any social media website including youtube, reddit, vimeo etc. (Note: You must use datamosher-pro)
+If you want your datamosh video to be listed here then tag datamosher-pro on any social media website including youtube, reddit, vimeo etc.
 <br>
 ##  Basic i-frame removal examples (bloom, classic, rise)
 <br> [![Click to watch!](https://img.youtube.com/vi/_YZ32Wvl3hk/0.jpg)](https://youtu.be/_YZ32Wvl3hk)